 The spelling error is theirs, not mine 🙂

-The picture depicts the Vineyard Church encouraging its members and passersby to ignore the protesters. vineyardpicture Sadly, the AHA resorted to a typical sensationalistic tactic of marketers.
+The picture depicts the Vineyard Church encouraging its members and passersby to ignore the protesters.
+Sadly, the AHA resorted to a typical sensationalistic tactic of marketers.
 The sign put up by the church is referring to the protesters when the word “them” is used.
 But the caption on the FB picture is clear – Vineyard Church wants to “ignore” evil.
 It allows skimmers to get the wrong idea immediately.

 The Problem